Swift Aircraft Swift: Design and development

 The Swift program was announced in May 2009.
 In 2015 Swift Technology Group announced a "multi million pound investment" supporting development of the aircraft and other products, and exhibited a static display at AeroExpo UK.

+In 2021, the Royal Air Force announced its intention to become carbon neutral, called Project MONET.
+To further this project, the UK MOD awarded a contract in 2023 to develop the Swift as a zero-emission aircraft with a possible implementation date of 2027.
+Swift Technology Group have begun experimenting with hemp and flax fibres in the composite panels, as well as alternate fuels, and even electric propulsion.